EvelynVusky/chomp/README.md

 Compile the compiler into an executable by running:
     make all

-## TODO ##

 Run all tests in our testsuite by running:
     make test
-Note: this runs 2 pytest files run_tests.py & run_semant_tests.py, and leaves
-command intermediary files.
-This was successful if it says 5 tests were passeed, followed by 2 tests were passed.

-Run a single test by running:
+Note: This was successful if OK is printed after every test name.

+To compile a single file into an executable:
     make run FILENAME=<filename>
 Note: <filename> must only contain the name of the file without the .chomp extension, and this command leaves all intermediary files.
-This is successful if there's no error & the expected output is printed to stdout.
+This is successful if there's no error.
+To run this file, use the following command: ./<filename>.exe

+## Where to find our demos ##
+Demos can be found under the "demos" subdirectory, and the "make run FILENAME=<filename>" command can be used to run it.